-A full-duplex speakerphone device digitizes the signal coming out of its speaker.
+A full-duplex speakerphone or intercom device digitizes the signal coming out of its speaker.
 It then edits this info out of the signal it’s transmitting using a built-in digital processor.
 This eliminates echo effect and more importantly, does away with the on-off mic/speaker dilemma.
 Full-duplex devices do all of this virtually instantaneously.

 Full-duplex conversation, where both transmit and receive channels are active simultaneously, is the conversation.
 Full duplex for hands-free communications is achieved using Echo Cancellation.
 Echo Cancellation reduces overall loop gain and the acoustic coupling between speaker and microphone.
 This coupling reduction prevents the annoying effect of hearing one’s own delayed speech, which is worsened when there is delay in the system, such as vocoder delay.